AikoSimidzu/-Loader-Project-Apolon/README.md

 Only for '.exe' files now.

 # Changelog
--Added countries statistic
+-Added the ability to deliver notifications to Telegram using a bot

 # Renovation plan
--add sending notifications to Telegram
+-No offers